Carry on the business of an employment agent licence

 An employment agent can only carry out their business at a registered premises.

-You need to advertise your intention to apply for a licence in a newspaper with state-wide circulation and provide evidence of the advertisement on lodging your application.
+You need to advertise your intention to apply for a licence in a newspaper with state-wide circulation and provide evidence of the advertisement on lodging your application (your application must be submitted 10 days after the advertisement lodgement date).

 At least two character references and a statutory declaration must be submitted.